ryancyq/ryancyq.github.io/_jobs/paypal.md

 - Architected and delivered a Near Real-Time (NRT) streaming data pipeline using Apache Beam on GCP Dataflow, improving merchant data insights latency by over 80%.

 - Built distributed pipeline observability with DataDog custom dashboards, PromQL metrics, and GCP Monitoring integrations, achieving 99.9% uptime SLAs.

-- Led the development of batch ETL correction pipelines to reinforce data resilience and support multi-modal (stream and batch) processing architectures.